ofiscal/cities/Code/explore/cuipo/concepto_keys/README.md

 e.g. "building hospitals" (too much detail) is part of "salud" (just right), "paying teachers" (too much detail) is part of "education" (just right), etc.
+PITFALL: Confusingly, the SISFUT concepto keys are built by a file with a lot of "cuipo" in its path:
+`Code/explore/cuipo/cuipo_4_concept_keys.py`

 For the CUIPO data, we want to build the same aggregate categories, and the purpose of these files is to allow us to construct them.